Boeing to restart limited local work on jets as early as Monday

 Boeing told employees Friday afternoon it will begin “a safe and orderly restart of limited operations” at a handful of its Washington state sites as early as Monday.

 Out of about 30,000 employees idled by the shutdown, Boeing will recall only about 2,500 employees for this narrowly targeted resumption of work.
-The company said it will provide the workers with personal protective equipment (PPE), including masks, and enforce social distancing measures.
+The company said it will provide the workers with personal protective equipment, including masks, and enforce social distancing measures.

 The news comes just five days after Boeing announced that its shutdown in the local plants to contain the spread of COVID-19 would be extended indefinitely.
 Affected employees had to either take vacation or sick leave, or apply for unemployment.